 “Forty Acres is different that the other collectives and dispensaries in the city,” said G. Whitney Leigh, Smith’s attorney.
 “It is run by a minority, someone who is not white.
 It services a wide variety of people, not just whites.
 Since its inception the city has been discriminating against Forty Acres in favor of a few insiders who have special access to members of the Berkeley government.”

-Berkeley attorney Zach Cowan said: “We think it (the suit) lacks merit and will oppose it.”
+Berkeley attorney Zach Cowan said: “We think it (the suit) lacks merit and we will oppose it.”

 Berkeley officials have been attempting to shut down Forty Acres since December 2011, contending that it is a cannabis collective operating in a commercial district, which is against Berkeley’s zoning laws.
 Collectives are supposed to operate in a residential area and be “incidental” to the rest of the house, according to the law.

 City officials sent Smith and Forty Acres a cease-and-desist letter in December 2011 informing them they had to stop operations.
 Toya Groves, who co-founded Forty Acres but parted ways with Smith and the collective in early 2012, said in February 2012 that the collective had shut down.